jerrytnutt/pinterest-clone/README.md

 # Features
 - User Authentication
-- Uses Unsplash API t0 search for photos
+- Uses Unsplash API to search for photos
-- Uses Firebase on the backend to store user ID and Photo collections
+- Uses Firebase on the backend to store user ID and photo collections
-- User can search and save collection of favorite photos
+- User can search and save collection of their favorite photos
 # Live Demo
 View [Live Demo](https://jerrytnutt.github.io/pinterest-clone/#/)